Ravenbrook/mps/procedure/review.rst

 this represents current best practice.
 GavinM 1997-06-12 ]

-_`.log.major`: The leader calls upon all checkers, one by one, to list their major issues (see guide.review.class.major [Needs importing.
-RB 2023-01-21]), preferable in order of their occurance in the product document.
+_`.log.major`: The leader calls upon all checkers, one by one, to list their major issues (see `guide.review.class.major`_), preferable in order of their occurance in the product document.
 He may chunk the product document and go round the checkers several times, but this is unusal.

-_`.log.decide.non-major`: The leader may decide not to log all minor issues (see guide.review.class.minor [Needs importing.
-RB 2023-01-21]).
+_`.log.decide.non-major`: The leader may decide not to log all minor issues (see `guide.review.class.minor`_).
 He should announce that each checker should offer some number, or fraction.
 Other issues may be logged in writing.

+..
+FIXME: This needs importing to the MPS tree.
+.. _guide.review.class.minor: https://info.ravenbrook.com/project/mps/doc/2002-06-18/obsolete-mminfo/mminfo/guide/review/class

 _`.log.non-major`: The leader takes all checkers through the product document in order, at each stage: